CDRT/docs/bios/settings/thinkcenter/power.md

 | EnhancedPowerSavingMode | setting_values | yes_no | amd_intel |
 -->

-> <i> Note: In enhanced power saving mode, only the `Wake up on Alarm` function is supported.
+**Note:** In enhanced power saving mode, only the `Wake up on Alarm` function is supported.
 Other wake up functions are not.
-System Will not enter `Enhanced Power Saving Mode` if Intel ME is required to be active in Sx states and host is in AC mode. </i>.
+System Will not enter `Enhanced Power Saving Mode` if Intel ME is required to be active in Sx states and host is in AC mode. .

 </details>

 <details><summary>Smart Power On</summary>

-When enabled, the user can use `Alt+P` to power on if a USB keyboard is plugged in tne correct USB port.
+When enabled, the user can use `Alt+P` to power on if a USB keyboard is plugged in the correct USB port.

 One of 2 possible options for Smart Power On: